 No matter how tedious, it’s a step you cannot skip.
 After all, your resume can make or break your chances of getting shortlisted for the interview.
-And one of the most important sections in your resume is the “Skills” section — create a separate section to highlight your software engineering skills on your resume.
+One of the most important sections in your resume is the “Skills” section — create a separate section to highlight your software engineering skills on your resume.
 This section is great to include exact-match or closely related keywords and optimize your resume for an ATS.

 In this article, we’ll help you understand how to include the right skills to make your resume stand out.
 Here are the tips we’ll cover:

 - Include a Balanced Mix of Hard and Soft Skills